It’s quite common to come across a lot of people use “According to me” when they simply want to say “In my view/opinion”.

 Logically speaking, we don’t refer to others the say way as we refer to ourselves.
 When you’re the one speaking, you don’t have to treat yourself like a second or third person.

-Therefore, it’d would be appropriate to say “In my opinion/view” or “If you ask me/my opinion”, instead of invoking yourself as a second or third person.
+Therefore, it’d be appropriate to say “In my opinion/view” or “If you ask me/my opinion”, instead of invoking yourself as a second or third person.

 According to some grammarians, “According to me” can carry a completely different context in certain situations.
 In fact, it can be used to imply oneself as an authority in the field of one’s practice.
 When used in this particular context, it can, however, be very different from “In my opinion”.